Marloxo/Coding_challange/README.md

 ## Vending Machine Design

-So starting with assumption for simple vending machines design, we will assume the machine start by:
+Starting with an assumption for a simple vending machines design, we are going to assume that the machine starts by:
-User start interacting with the machine by checking list of snacks/prices, select a snack, put money into the machine and receive money back etc.
+User starts interacting with the machine by checking list of snacks/prices, selecting a snack, putting money into the machine and receiving balance money back etc.

-So in the following order:
+The following is the order:

 ```
 list snacks -> select snack -> receive money (for example only 1$, 2$, 5$ until money inserted >= price)